Combinatorial theorems in sparse random sets

 Since we wish to use the letter $p$ to denote a probability, we shall now let $n$ be a large prime.

-By Theorem 9.1, all we have to do is check the robust version of Szemer\'edi's theorem, which can be proved by a simple averaging argument, originally observed by Varnavides \cite{V59} (who stated it for progressions of length 3).
+By Theorem 9.1, all we have to do is check the robust version of Szemer\'edi's theorem, which can be proved by a simple averaging argument, originally observed by Varnavides \cite{V59} (who stated it for $3$-term progressions).

 \begin{theorem} Let $k$ be an integer and $\d > 0$ a real number.
-Then there exists an integer $n_0$ and $c > 0$ such that if $n$ is a prime greater than or equal to $n_0$ and $B$ is a subset of $\Z_n$ with $|B| \geq \d n$ then $B$ contains at least $c n^2$ arithmetic progressions of length $k$. \end{theorem}
+Then there exists an integer $n_0$ and $c > 0$ such that if $n$ is a prime greater than or equal to $n_0$ and $B$ is a subset of $\Z_n$ with $|B| \geq \d n$ then $B$ contains at least $c n^2$ $k$-term arithmetic progressions. \end{theorem}